 Exercise Regularly.
 It can’t be said enough.
 This essential part of a healthy lifestyle will help you control your weight, boost your brain power and keep your heart and cardiovascular system healthy.
 Find something you enjoy, whether it’s running or walking, an exercise or dance class at the gym or a workout video in your living room, and make a goal to get at least 30 minutes of moderate exercise on most days.

 Commit to a Healthy Diet.
 Focus on the quality of nutrients you’re eating in your meals and snacks: They help protect you from illness and disease and help you feel your best.
-Avoid foods high in sugar, saturated fat, sodium and preservatives and try to get more produce, lean protein, whole grains and plant-based foods in your diet.
+Avoid foods high in sugar (especially processed sugar and carbohydrates), saturated fat, sodium and preservatives and try to get more produce, lean protein, whole grains and plant-based foods in your diet.

 Log Quality Sleep.